Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_quickstart.rst

 Onboaed LEDs indicate drone states such as low power, self-test fail, etc. Refer to `bitcraze page <https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#leds>`_.

+If you believe that your motors do not work correctly or you believe that your electronics are damaged, consult the `console debugging tool <https://www.bitcraze.io/2022/05/debug-tools-in-the-client-console-tab/>`_ to obtain debugging information and show it to one of the assistants.

 Software installation
 ---------------------
 For developing the code for the Crazyflie, you will first need to install Python 3.8+ if you don't have it yet.